rickstaa/panda-autograsp/docsrc/source/info/info.rst

    Alternate faster GQ-CNN architecture from `FC-GQ-CNN`_.

-The GQ-CNN weights are trained on datasets of synthetic point clouds, parallel jaw grasps,and grasp metrics generated from physics-based models with domain randomization for sim-to-real transfer.
+The GQ-CNN weights are trained on datasets of synthetic point clouds, parallel jaw grasps, and grasp metrics generated from physics-based models with domain randomization for sim-to-real transfer.
 See the ongoing `Dexterity Network (Dex-Net)`_ project for more information.

 .. _Dexterity Network (Dex-Net): https://berkeleyautomation.github.io/dex-net
 .. _Dex-Net 2.0: https://berkeleyautomation.github.io/dex-net/#dexnet_2